math-zhu/C-primer-note/README.md

 ### 1.4 Flow of control
 - `while` good for unspecific conditions.
-- `for' good for specific condition.
+- `for` good for specific condition.
+-